What is an Electric Circuit? Types of Circuits, Network & Parts Of Circuit

 Branch

-That part or section of circuit which locate between two junctions is called branch.
-In branch, one or more elements can be connected and they have two terminals.
+A part or section of a circuit which is located between two junctions is called a branch.
+In a branch, one or more elements having two terminals can be connected.

 Loop

-A closed path in circuit where more than two meshes can be occurred is called loop i.e. there may be many meshes in a loop, but a mesh does not contain on one loop.
+A closed path in a circuit where more than two meshes can occur is called loop i.e. there may be many meshes in a loop, but a mesh does not contain one loop.

 Mesh